 The type of projection work we produce at Luxmuralis is probably nothing like any other out there.
 Even though it's using light, it's still pretty sculptural and fine-art-orientated.
 One of the reasons we do so much work in cathedrals is because we're almost creating an entire new artform using light.
 We don't just project on walls to tell stories, we use the walls and facades themselves as part of the story.
 We like viewers to actually be bathed in the light of the installation too, so that it feels like they're within the artwork and the story itself.
 It's an incredible and emotional experience to be standing in a 36m projection within a knave, where you can walk through the light and just look around these all-encompassing visuals.
 It's also always accompanied by beautiful music written by David, so it's almost an overwhelming experience to be carried through this light & sound journey.
-Even though there's quite a lot of it around now, I feel like we have quite an individual approach to using these mediums.
+Even though there's guite a lot of it around now, I feel like we have quite an individual approach to using these mediums.
 How do you think the landscape for, and response to, art has changed during your career?
 I think there's an ever-increasing appetite from all kinds of people for engaging with the arts.
 I think one thing that we try to do at Luxmuralis is remove the invisible barriers that have restricted people's access to art.
 For example, a lot of the work I do is outside of the major European cities - and we're always overwhelmed by the response.
 The desire to experience the arts is certainly there.
 But also towns, cities and venues have realised that offering a multiplicity of arts to their communities does encourage open engagement.
 A bronze sculpture in a museum, for instance, is more expensive than seeing a light & sound installation, which may be free or have a low ticket price.
 An audience can be from any background, any age, and feel like they own, and are part of, this piece of art for the time they're there.
-What's coming up next at Lichfield Cathedral?
+That's so important to my practice and is something we've developed more and more in our work over the last 10 years or so.
+What's in the pipeline at Worcester Cathedral this month?